Lamb of God (album)

-Lamb of God is the tenth studio album by American heavy metal band Lamb of God.
+Lamb of God is the eighth studio album by American heavy metal band Lamb of God.
 The album was initially set for release on May 8, 2020, through Epic and Nuclear Blast, but was later pushed back to June 19 due to the COVID-19 pandemic.
 Lamb of God marks the first studio album of all-new material by the band since 2015's VII: Sturm und Drang, making it the longest gap between their albums, and the first to feature Art Cruz as the replacement for original drummer Chris Adler, who left the band in July 2019.
 Lamb of God was once again produced by longtime collaborator Josh Wilbur, who had worked with the band since 2006's Sacrament.

 A three-disc deluxe edition with two bonus tracks, along with an additional CD and DVD featuring the band's live stream event from September 18, 2020, in which the band performed Lamb of God in its entirety plus four encore tracks, was released on March 26, 2021, through Nuclear Blast.